Andonome/stories/README.md

 # Getting the Book

-Download it from the [link][download], then take it to your local, friendly, print-shop.
+Download the [pdf][stories] then take it to your local, friendly, print-shop.
 Everything in the book has been optimized for reading on paper.
 Reading two-columns of blinding-white PDF on a monitor will only give you a headache.